jvithub/jvithub.github.io/_posts/2024-04-11-github_ssh_setup.md

-# Adding a Local Repository to Github
+# Adding a Local Repository to Github for macOS:

-General preformatted text:

-    # Do a thing
-    do_thing()
+Generate SSH key (if not already done):

+    ssh-keygen -t rsa -b 4096 -C "your_email@example.com"